 Good practice often recommends that Requirements are given a sequential number when they are created so they can be referred to in stakeholder workshops, change requests, conversations with System Integrators or implementation teams.
 Using a name in this situation is often unwieldy and subject to error so a sequential number is preferred.
 Enterprise Architect has a facility called Auto Names and Counters for this purpose that can be used to assign a sequential number to any element type including Requirements.
 It includes a prefix definition, a counter and a suffix definition allowing numbers such as: 'REQ007 - Manage Inventory' to be created.
 These can be further refined to numbering systems such as this architectural requirement: 'ARR134 - Payloads for internal component interfaces must use an XML format'.

-The counter is added to the name and is displayed in all views of the repository including the Project Browser, Relationship Matrix, Search Results and Diagrams.
+The counter is added to the name and is displayed in all views of the repository including the Browser window, Relationship Matrix, search results and diagrams.

 Numbered Hierarchies